egite/E-s-VRS-Database-Updater/README.md

 I'm not a programmer.
 I wrote this for myself, figuring it out as I went along.
 The code isn't very robust.
 I didn't intend to share it however I believe it might have some value to the community.

 Finally, there's no reason to run the program more than once-a-week in my experience.
 Even though I live within sight of one of the busiest airports in the world, the number of new aircraft that enter my VRS's database each week is relatively low.
-If you need to run it frequently, perhaps use the option not to download the FAA database each time so as not to unnecessarily burden the FAA's server.
+If you need to run the program frequently, perhaps use the option not to download the FAA database each time so as not to unnecessarily burden the FAA's server.

 <ins>**Rules.csv file format explanation**</ins>